MAT MARTIN | I Like Jazz

 Jazz runs deep through almost all the Western music we now know and which continues to shape our lives and ideas on a daily basis.
 Evolving alongside Blues music from the African culture which became increasingly present in the USA as a result of trading in slaves in the 18th and 19th centuries – and being suppressed as a result – it could be argued to be a genre more political than stylistic in origin.
 Certainly its angular rhythms and unfamiliar cultural roots made it a dangerous and challenging form even in its rawest state, and it’s possible that as a form it will always be regarded with suspicion by its adoptive cultures.
 But the musical culture of Jazz has always seemed to me one of vernacular learning and instinctive performance driven by a conscience which extends beyond music: it has at its core a spontaneity which is rarely matched in other forms of Western music, and it could be argued that this defines it more than instrumentation or style.

 The difference I see in the ways in which Jazz can be defined or understood lie somewhere in this complex notion of whether it is a question of what something is or rather a question surrounding why it is.
-I have certainly had similar conversations about musical genres which are far less broad – Punk being an excellent example of that.
+I have certainly had similar conversations about musical genres which are far less broad.
 Put another way, it may be possible to define Jazz in terms of either attitude or style and come up with some quite different results.